sukeniklab/CHE600/Class_18/README.md

         ("Cooperate","Cooperate"):(3,3)}
 ```

-What strategy will win now?
-Explain.

-7. Submit your notebook, including answers to question in 6, 7, and 8.
+4. Submit your notebook, including answers to the question above.